Guy Carbonneau

-Joseph Harry Guy Carbonneau (born March 18, 1960) is a Canadian former professional ice hockey player, coach and executive in the National Hockey League.
-He was also the president of the Quebec Major Junior Hockey League's Chicoutimi Saguenéens.
-Carbonneau was inducted into the Hockey Hall of Fame in November 2019.
+Joseph Harry Guy Carbonneau (car-buh-NOH; born March 18, 1960) is a Canadian former professional ice hockey player, coach and executive in the National Hockey League (NHL).
+He played 19 seasons in the NHL for the Montreal Canadiens, St. Louis Blues, and Dallas Stars from 1980 to 2000.
+Most recently, he served as president of the Quebec Major Junior Hockey League's Chicoutimi Saguenéens.